Skip to main content

 The assessment assumes responses are accurate and focuses on framework compliance: structure, completeness, and alignment with CDP's tier requirements.
 It does not evaluate evidence quality or draft answers.

-1. A heat map shows performance across all modules and tiers, making it easy to see where responses currently sit within the scoring structure
+Making it easy to see where responses currently sit within the scoring structure.

-2. Each module can then be reviewed in detail, showing which tier requirements are met and which remain in complete.
+Showing which tier requirements are met and which remain incomplete.

 Together, these views support informed adjustments to responses before submission.
 The assessment evaluates existing responses and provides targeted, methodology-based guidance on how answers could be adjusted to meet specific scoring criteria.